tn-aixpa/rs-deforestation/docs/howto/workflow.md

     )
 ```

-The function represent a container runtime that allows you to deploy deployments, jobs and services on Kubernetes.
+<p align="justify">The function represent a container runtime that allows you to deploy deployments, jobs and services on Kubernetes.
 It uses the base image of rs-deforestation container deploved in the context of project create the environment required for the execution.
-It invovles pulling the base image with gdal installed and installing all the required libraries and launch instructions specified by 'launch.sh' file.
+It invovles pulling the base image with gdal installed and installing all the required libraries and launch instructions specified by 'launch.sh' file.</p>

 ## 5. Create workflow pipeline

-Workflows can be created and managed as entities similar to functions.
+<p align="justify">Workflows can be created and managed as entities similar to functions.
 From the console UI one can access them from the dashboard or the left menu.
 Run the following step to create 'workflow' python source file inside src directory.
-The workflow handler takes as input
+The workflow handler takes as input</p>

 - startYear (start year for time series analysis)
 - endYear (end year from time series analysis)